 3. Crack the Creation Code

-Besides making your content prominently visible, choice of channels is another thing that can make or break your content marketing strategy.
+Besides making your content prominently visible, the choice of channels is another thing that can make or break your SaaS content marketing strategy.
 For instance, if Twitter is one social media platform where your target audience engages with your brand in maximity, then bite-sized content should be your area focus.
 On the other hand, if Pinterest works best for you, then focus your energies there.
 Remember, the more you understand your target audience’s psyche and reading habits, the better you can create and market content, and drive maximum RoI.

 4. Data-backed Content Pieces